 Shoe Organizing Ideas

 Every woman loves shoes.
 In fact, if we had our way, we’d probably have more shoes than clothes!
-Still, our collections of glamorous heels and ballerina flats can become unmanageable.
+Still, getting our shoes organized requires space and many times a lot of creativity to make them all “fit”.
+Truth is, many times our collections of glamorous heels and ballerina flats can become unmanageable.

 Many bedrooms and closets have one thing in common: every space available is filled with shoes.
 If you’ve got shoes stored under your bed, placed in baskets throughout the house and stacked in large, teetering piles in your closet, it’s time to start organizing.

 The first step to organizing your shoe collection is to make one big pile.
 Go around the house and pick up every pair.
 A large space on the floor, or even your bed, makes a nice sorting location.

 Match each shoe with its counterpart and line up the pairs so you can see them all.
 Then, take a few moments to inspect your shoes.
 One by one, check for any damage, discoloration or wear.
 Be sure to check the soles and heels to ensure the shoe’s structure is still sound and wearable.